 Dee has extended her scope of practice to include Sports Massage, Acupuncture Joint Mobilisation and Shockwave Therapy to enable her to treat Sports Injuries too.

 Sarah lives in Huddersfield and is married with two children and has had various public and private sector jobs after obtaining her first degree in law from Sheffield University.
 Sarah went back to study as a mature student and qualified from Huddersfield University with a first class BSc (Hons) in Podiatry.
-She has extended her scope of practice to include Diabetic Foot Care, Tendinopathies ,Sports Massage, Footwear and nail reconstruction.
+She has extended her scope of practice to include Diabetic Foot Care, Tendinopathies ,Sports Massage, Shockwave Therapy, Footwear and nail reconstruction.

 Dee and Sarah have been working together since 2015 and bring supplementary strengths to the team.
 To ensure we attain our professional registration with the Health Care Professions Council, we are audited on a bi-annual basis and have to prove our worth by attending regular medical courses and reading research to ensure best practice.

 As a keen sports person herself having completed various half and full marathons and even representing Namibia in sprint events, Dee knows how it feels to be injured and out of action.
 So be proactive, not inactive and have your gait and foot function analysed.
 It is the first point of contact with the ground and has to maintain and manoeuvre your entire body weight.

 Sarah has worked with people with long term health conditions and disabilities and their carers for a number of years and understands the wider implications these can have on patients’ and the impact that good, professional footcare can have on their quality of life and wellbeing.

 The staff at the clinic have excellent people skills, and have the ability to put patients at their ease and quickly build up relationships to understand and address the patients ’needs and so deliver a high standard of care.